kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 ![image](https://github.com/user-attachments/assets/e2db501e-9dc2-457a-9e90-7f6e61c7455e)

 ***Exploration Question 7.2 Do certain genres or artists consistently appear in more playlists or charts?
 Perform an analysis to compare the most frequently appearing artists in playlists or charts.
 For both the spotify and apple playlist, it can be seen that The Weeknd appeared the most.
 In the deezer playlist, it is eminem that topped the lists.
 For the apple, spotify, and deezer charts, it is bad bunny that is most frequently seen.
-When it comes to shazam charts, on the other hand, it is Taylor Swift that leads the rest.***
+When it comes to shazam charts, on the other hand, it is Taylor Swift that leads the rest.
+In totality, it is The Weeknd who appeared the most in all playlists while in charts, it is Bad Bunny.***

 ### Key Insights
-Key insights:
 * Tracks produced recently are much common than tracks produced in older dates.
 This indicate that Spotify focuses on recently produced tracks than older ones.
 * Tracks produced are higher in the first months of the year.
 This means artists tend to produce early at the year.
 * Spotify users favor songs that are produced in major mode.
 For keys, they prefer those produced in C#